 Intermountain Healthcare Institute internships and fellowships are designed to be educational for the participant.
 Both internship and fellowship participants are expected to actively participate in Institute sponsored educational courses.
 The selection of the specific program is determined by the intern/fellow along with his or her assigned Intermountain mentor.

 Interns are expected to perform additional duties and responsibilities.
-These duties frequently involve staff support (i.e., setting up chairs and tables) for educational programs and research performed by members of the Intermountain Institute for Health Care Delivery Research as well as hardware and software maintenance.
+These duties frequently involve staff support (i.e., setting up chairs and tables) for educational programs and research performed by members of the Intermountain Institute for Healthcare Leadership as well as hardware and software maintenance.